jmhutchison/QGIS-Training-Manual/basic_map/symbology.rst

 |basic| |TY|
 -------------------------------------------------------------------------------

-* Change the :guilabel:`urban` layer's symbology so that it is gray and without outlines.
-* Change the :guilabel:`rural` layer again so that it has dotted outlines which are just a bit darker than the fill color for that layer.
+* Change the :guilabel:`bandung_districts` layer again so that it has dotted outlines which are just a bit darker than the fill color for that layer.

 :ref:`Check your results <symbology-structure-1>`